BIGJRA/BIGJRA.github.io/_raw/rejuv/main_ep_06.md

 Add Null to your party, then evolve it by friendship into **Silvally**.
 Head back to River's End and talk to Matthew at his house.
 He'll give us the *Poison Memory!* We'll be finding the rest as we continue in the game.

+If you answered Eizen's questions "correctly" earlier, enter the building to the north in River's End.
+You'll get **Aevian Munna** and *Nightmare Fuel*!

 ## Akuwa Area Surfing & Sidequests

 Back in Goldenleaf, head through the Wispy Ruins to Route 4.

-Go up the stairs to the right, then surf up at the top of the mountain: you'll find Teddie here for the *Lost Souls* quest.
+Go up the stairs to the right, then surf up at the top of the mountain: you'll find Teddie, the eighth kid, here for the *Lost Souls* quest.
 There is also another den here!

 !raid(3, 4)

 West of Cairo's house, surf up.
-You'll find *TM88 Sleep Talk* as well as:
+You'll find *TM88 Sleep Talk* as well as, only at night:

 **ZCell 050: Route 4**